pstron/blog/src/content/posts/archlinux-installation-and-configuration/index.md

 I assume your disk is `sdx`.
 It may also be `nvmexn1`.
 You should always replace it carefully with your actual device.
 :::

-Make a Swap first.
-The recommended size is the 60% of your RAM *(e.g. 10GB if your RAM is 16GB)*.
+Make a swap first.
+The recommended size is about 60% of your RAM *(e.g. 10GB if your RAM is 16GB)*.
 The type should be `Linux swap`.

 Then make the main partition for your files.
 The type should be the default `Linux filesystem`.

-If you didn't have a boot partition before, make a partition of type `EFI System`.
-About 200 ~ 300 MB is proper, however I would recommend 512 MB.
+If you don't already have a boot partition, make a partition of type `EFI System`.
+Around 200-300 MB is proper, however I would recommend 512 MB.

-After complete the partition, check it again and `[Write]`.
+After completing the partition, check it again and `[Write]`.

-Now you can use `fdisk -l` or `lsblk` to check your partition status.
+Now you can use `fdisk -l` or `lsblk` to check your partition layout.

 #### Format Btrfs and others

-If neccessary, format EFI partition:
+If necessary, format EFI partition:

 ```bash
 mkfs.fat -F32 /dev/sdxn